Grimscythe1983/pyInspect/README.md

 # pyInspect
-Create a class diagram with docstring and variable descriptions.
+Create a simple class diagram with docstring and variable descriptions.

 pyInspect Version 0.7a
 ---------------------------